tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 Co-founder/producer Dan Darlington is always a joy to watch as he spins because he always has a huge grin on his face.
 He’ll sneak in a vocal after a nasty beat that can be just transcendent.

 The Great Northern has that step down from the bar into the dancefloor.
 You can watch queens trip over it all night if you need entertainment.
-That far corner behind the DJ can be fun.
+That dark far corner behind the DJ on the right can be fun.
 Rubber, leather, singlets, whatever… let’s see it.

 Brut featured in: